-A home equity line of credit (HELOC) gives homeowners access to an open-ended line of credit from which they can borrow as needed.
-However, borrowers can only withdraw funds from a HELOC during its draw period, which often lasts for the first 10 years the account is open.
+A home equity line of credit (HELOC) gives homeowners access to an open-ended line of credit to borrow from as needed.
+However, borrowers can only withdraw funds from a HELOC during its draw period, often lasting for the first 10 years the account is open.

 During this period, borrowers may only need to pay interest on the borrowed amount.
 After the draw period ends, the HELOC enters a repayment period.
 Borrowers can no longer withdraw funds and must begin making principal and interest payments.